 EE125.
 Analog CMOS Integrated Circuits Syllabus [PDF]

 Analysis and design of analog CMOS integrated circuits.
 Voltage references, noise analysis, amplifiers and comparators, sample-and-hold circuits, switched capacitor circuits and data converters.
 Prerequisite: EE124.
 3 Units.

 EE127.
 Electronics for Bioengineering Applications Syllabus [PDF]

 Study of the fundamental concepts of electrical circuits relevant to the use and design of biomedical instruments and devices currently used for patient care using several examples.
-Prerequisites: EE98.
+Prerequisites: EE98 (with C or better).
 Lecture.
 3 units.

 EE129.
 Introduction to Integrated Circuits Processing and Design Syllabus [PDF]

 Basic processes involved in fabrication of integrated circuits; material preparation; oxidation; diffusion; photolithographic and chemical processes; photo resist; thin-film evaporation.
 Layout of transistors and passive devices; evaluation of device parameters.
 Prerequisites: MatE25 or MatE153.
 Corequisites: EE128 Lecture 2 hours, laboratory 3 hours.
 3 units.